-3. Pan Dulce, Backwash, And Matapalo Beach
+3. Pan Dulce, Backwash, and Matapalo Beach

-If surfing is your passion the beaches in the Osa Peninsula are for you.
+If surfing is your passion, the beaches in the Osa Peninsula are for you.
 Matapalo, a short 15-minute drive from Blue Osa is home to three gorgeous beaches.
 With a lush green jungle wall as their backdrop, these spectacular beaches are great spots to surf or simply chill out in the seductive sunshine.
 Their pristine turquoise waters are also home to countless dolphin pods.

 4. Sitio Arqueológico Finca 6

 Located halfway between Sierpe and the Costanera Sur, this museum safeguards the precious pre-Columbian stone spheres that are Costa Rica’s most intriguing archaeological finds.
 Listed as a UNESCO World Heritage site, these stones are the scant traces left behind by the enigmatic Diquís civilization that once roamed the Diquís Delta between 300 BC and 1500 AD.
 The Diquís shaped perfectly spherical stone globes, the largest measuring in at 2.5 meters across and weighing a colossal 24 tons.
 Their purpose is as mysterious as ever.
 Some historians believe they were used as solar calendars or status symbols while others suspect they were ceremonial.